 Plattekill Mountain: Uphill allowed with lift ticket.
 Check for designated uphill route for the day.

-Titus Mountain: Uphillers are required to have either a season pass or an uphill day ticket.
+Titus Mountain: Uphillers are required to have either a season pass or an uphill day ticket ($15).
 Uphillers must always be visible to downhill traffic, must stay on the side of the trail, and cannot ski down the mountain before 9:00 a.m. or after 4:00pm.

-Windham Mountain Resort (scroll down to see Uphill Policy under Additional Ticket Options): Uphill tickets $10 for the day, $25 for a season pass.
-Uphill travel using skis or snowshoes is permitted during daylight hours only, with any current lift or Up-Hill travel ticket or season pass.
+Windham Mountain Resort (scroll down to see Uphill Policy under Additional Ticket Options): Uphill tickets $15 for the day, $TBD for a season pass.
+Uphill travel using skis or snowshoes is permitted during daylight hours only.

 Whiteface: $25 Uphill Season Pass required (free for Season Pass holders).
 No uphill travel allowed when lifts are operating.
 Uphill travel restricted to specific routes.

 Uphill Travel Policy at Ski Areas in Pennsylvania

 Camelback Resort is accessible for skinning during winter operating hours with a valid season pass or a valid all area use ticket.
 Get permission to travel uphill by stopping in at Ski Patrol.
 Skinning is not permitted outside winter operating hours. .